railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 	In the web client you'll see hyperlink shortcuts on several of the fields on a form that's in Read-Only mode, so that you can move onto the form for those entries.
 When the web form is in Edit mode, you can instead hold down the control button on the keyboard and right-click with the mouse button in the field, to get all of the linked fields in a pop-up menu just as you would with the GTK client.

-	You can quickly try this out by going to any one of the sales orders in :menuselection:`Sales Management --> Sales Order --> All Sales Orders` and seeing what you can reach from the partner field on that sales order form using either the web client with the form in both read-only and in edit mode, or with the GTK client.
+	You can quickly try this out by going to any one of the sales orders in :menuselection:`Sales Management --> Sales Order --> All Sales Orders` and seeing what you can reach from the :guilabel:`Partner` field on that sales order form using either the web client with the form in both read-only and in edit mode, or with the GTK client.

 .. figure:: images/familiarization_sale_partner.png
    :align: center